-Additionally, in this topic we have two sets of words: short-form and long-form, and we must use one or the other depending on the position the word occupies within the sentence.
+In this topic we will present two sets of words: short-form and long-form.
+We must use one or the other depending on the position the word occupies within the sentence.

 Clarification: What we mean with masculine-feminine, singular-plural forms

-In this lesson, whenever you find the concepts masculine-feminine, singular-plural, we are always saying it in relation to THE OWNED THING, not to the person who owns it.
-It is to the owned thing that you have to match the possessive adjectives and pronouns.
+For this topic, whenever we use the concepts masculine-feminine, singular-plural, we are always referring to the owned thing, not to the person who owns it.
+It is to the owned thing that you have to match the gender and number of the possessive word.

-With that in mind, let’s study the forms, starting with the short ones.
+With that in mind, let’s start with the short forms.

 Possessive Adjectives – Short Forms